RAM and STS are permission management systems provided by Alibaba Cloud.

 STS is a security credential (token) management system that grants temporary access permissions.
 STS allows users to grant access rights to the temporary accounts.

 RAM and STS are designed to resolve the core issue such as how to securely grant access permissions to other users without disclosing the primary account’s AccessKey.
-Disclosure of AccessKey poses a serious security threat because unauthorized users may operate account resources and there is a high risk of data leakage or stealing of important information.
+Disclosure of AccessKey poses a serious security threat because unauthorized users may operate account resources and the risk of data leakage or stealing of important information is high.

 RAM provides a long-term permission control mechanism.
 Various subaccounts assign different permissions to the different users.
 This way, even the disclosure of subaccount information would not cause a global information leakage.
 However, subaccounts have long-term validity.
 Therefore, AccessKey of subaccounts must not be disclosed.